mavolin/logstract/CONTRIBUTING.md

 Other types are `style` `refactor` (e.g. for shortening code) and `test`.
 If your change is breaking (in the semantic versioning sense) add an exclamation mark behind the scope, e.g. `feat(package)!: title`.

+If your issue proposes changes to multiple packages, or you don't know which package is affected, leave the `(PACKAGE_NAME)` part out, e.g. `feat: that one thing that's missing`.

 ## Code Contributions